 - CHE 461: Advanced Kinetics and Reactor Design (spring)

 - CHE 485: Thermodynamics and Statistical Mechanics (spring)

 In the first semester on campus, the Graduate Student Committee will assign academic advisors to all PhD students.
 By the end of the first semester, students are expected to select a PhD thesis advisor, who will supervise and support their dissertation research.
 A series of presentations are scheduled during the first semester, during which, students learn about the available research opportunities.

 Students should also individually contact faculty members to further learn about and express their interest in available research projects.
 By the end of the first semester, students will indicate their top three choices for an advisor.
 Faculty and students will be matched based on research interests and openings.

 Students can be advised by any chemical engineering faculty or faculty from other departments having a secondary appointment in chemical engineering.
 It is also possible to be advised by faculty who do not hold an appointment in chemical engineering, but a chemical engineering-affiliated co-advisor is required.

 How to Apply

-For information about applying for admission and for financial aid visit the applying page.
+Visit the applying page for information about applying for admission and for financial aid.
 Students should hold a BS in chemical engineering or a closely related discipline.